bthda/starter-hugo-research-group/content/authors/Sanjay Srivastava/_index.md

 ---
 # Display name
-title: David M. Condon
+title: Sanjay Srivastava

 # Username (this should match the folder name)
 authors:
-  - David M. Condon
+  - Sanjay Srivastava

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: Assistant Professor Psychology
+role: Professor of Psychology

 # Organizations/Affiliations
 organizations: